grafana/loki/docs/querying.md

 > and make sure to adjust the URL similarly as shown above.

 ### LogCLI
-If you do not want (or can) use a full Grafana instance, [LogCLI](logcli.md) is a small command line application to run LogQL queries against a Loki server.
-Refer to its [documentation](logcli.md) for reference.
+If you prefer a command line interface, [LogCLI](logcli.md) also allows to run LogQL queries against a Loki server.
+Refer to its [documentation](logcli.md) for more details.

 ## LogQL
 Loki has it's very own language for querying logs from the Loki server called *LogQL*.
 Think of